-After you’ve cleaned up all the loose ends from annual enrollment, it’s usually time to take a look at your summary plan descriptions (SPDs).
-Or, as some lovingly call them: seriously painful documents.
+After you’ve cleaned up all the loose ends from Open Enrollment, it’s often time to take a look at your summary plan descriptions (SPDs).
+Or, as some have been known to call them: seriously painful documents.

-- Did you place the “need to know” information higher than the “nice to know” information?
+- Does the “need to know” information come sooner than the “nice to know” information?

-- Is the content well organized and consistent from section to section?
+- Is the content well organized and consistently formatted from section to section?

-- Is your SPD written in the second person (“you” versus “employee”)?
+- Did you write it in the second person (“you” vs. “employee”)?

 - Do your sentences have 14 words or less?

-- Do you use bold-face subheads to make the text easy to scan?
+- Do you use bold subheads to make the text easy to scan?

 - If you post your SPDs online, is it easy to jump to a certain section?
 Maybe through a table of contents with live links to pages?